|Principal Investigator: Craig Chaya|

 8. High preoperative intraocular pressure( >25 mmHg)

-9. Chronic or recurrent uveitis or history of the same
+9. Chronic, recurrent or active uveitis or history of the same

 10. Pre-existing macular pathology that may complicate the ability to assess the benefit or lack of benefit obtained by the lens